-References to book chapters should include surname(s) of the author(s) of the chapter with first name initials without periods (if there are more than four authors, only the first three should be listed and after the third name et al. should be given), chapter title, and after indicating In: surname(s) of the author(s)/editor(s) with first name initials, title of the book, number of edition (not required for the first edition), city and name of the Publishing House and year of publication followed by p. and page numbers of chapter, e.g.
+References to book chapters should include surname(s) of the author(s) of the chapter with first name initials without periods (list the first six authors followed by et al.), chapter title, and after indicating In: surname(s) of the author(s)/ editor(s) with first name initials, title of the book, number of edition (not required for the first edition), city and name of the Publishing House and year of publication followed by p. and page numbers of chapter, e.g.

-Renson R., Sport Historiography in Belgium.
+Renson R. Sport Historiography in Belgium.
 Status and Perspectives.
-In: Renson R, Lämmer M, Riordan J, eds., Practising Sport History, Sankt Augustin: Akademia Verlag Richarz; 1987. pp. 1-18.
+In: Renson R, Lämmer M, Riordan J, editors.
+Practising Sport History.
+Sankt Augustin: Akademia Verlag Richarz; 1987. pp. 1-18.